Link Shell Extension

 Select Columns

 After enabling the reference column the reference count is shown for each file.
-This feature is only available in Windows 2000 and XP, it is not supported in Windows NT4.

 Reference Count for Hardlinks

-Link Properties Link Shell Extension also supports so called Explorer Property Sheets, which means that if a file or directory property in explorer is opened, Link Shell Extension adds its own tab to show the properties of a hardlink, junction, volume mountpoint or symbolic link.
+Link Shell Extension also supports so called Explorer Property Sheets, which means that if a file or directory property in explorer is opened, Link Shell Extension adds its own tab to show the properties of a hardlink, junction, volume mountpoint or symbolic link.

-This additional tab only shows in the file or directory properties, if the file or directory is a hardlink, junction, volume mountpoint or symbolic link, otherwise this tab is not available.
+This additional tab only shows up in the file or directory properties, if the file or directory is a hardlink, junction, volume mountpoint or symbolic link, otherwise this tab is not available.

 Property Sheet for Links

-For junctions, volume mountpoints or symbolic links this dialog also shows a 'Explore Target' button, which opens an explorer in the specified directory
+For junctions, volume mountpoints or symbolic links this dialog also shows a 'Explore Target' button, which opens an explorer in the specified directory.

 Creating a Symbolic Link is essentially the same as the other Link creation processes.
 Action click on the selected file(s) and select Pick Link Source(s) from the action menu.